-One way of conceiving of the difference between BICC and MLCC is by analogy with the two coded modulation techniques: BICM (bit-interleaved coded modulation)~\cite{BICM:1998} and MLC (multilevel coding)~\cite{MLCC:1999}.
-In BICM a vector of encoded bits is first generated from information bits using a binary encoder and then is permuted using a bit-level interleaver.
-This single interleaved vector is then passed to the mapper.
-In contrast, an alternative technique is MLC in which the information bits are first separated into multiple smaller message vectors.
-Next, each message vector is independently encoded and is passed to the mapper.
-The mapper receives multiple encoded bits in MLC, while in BICM a single vector of interleaved bits is passed to the mapper.
-This distinction is analogous to that of BICC and MLCC.
-We use the term bit-interleaved and multilevel for our proposed coded computation schemes to highlight such parallels.

-Now consider HHCC, as generalization and unification of BICC and MLCC.
+In Examples~6 and~7 we consider HHCC, as a generalization and unification of BICC and MLCC.
 HHCC provides a tradeoff between the time to compute (recovery flexibility rule) and the times to communicate and to decode.
 It falls between two extreme cases of hierarchical coding: BICC and MLCC.
-This means that it has a lower communication and decoding times when compared to BICC, and larger communication and decoding times when compared to MLCC.
+This means that it has lower communication and decoding times when compared to BICC, and larger communication and decoding times when compared to MLCC.
 On the other hand, the recovery conditions of HHCC are much more flexible than MLCC, while the recovery conditions of BICC are more flexible still.

 \begin{remark} In general we can use different coding schemes across different levels of computations.
-For instance we can use polynomial codes~\cite{POLY:NIPS17} to encode data in the first level, and use MatDot codes~\cite{MATDOT:2018} for the second level.
+For instance, we can use polynomial codes~\cite{POLY:NIPS17} to encode data in the first level, and use MatDot codes~\cite{MATDOT:2018} for the second level.
 The flexibility to use different types of code at different levels of hierarchical coding can be considered for future work.
 In this paper we focus on single-type hierarchical coding.
 We also note that the idea of hierarchical coding is not limited to polynomial codes.
 For instance, one can apply hierarchical coding to product codes and repetition codes by leveraging their corresponding cuboid partitioning structures as is discussed in Sec.~\ref{SEC:3dcoded}.
 In Sec.~\ref{sec.sim} we apply hierarchical coding for other types of codes. \end{remark}

-\section{Theoretical analysis}
+\section{Theoretical Analysis}